kjell/mcn-2020-git-haiku/index.md

-Won't you come and see
+Oh, tranquility!
-sky-reflecting violets
+thoughts come - and there is loneliness;
-Bush-clover petals
+Of warriors’ dreams.